Somite: Myotome

 The myotome is that part of a somite that forms the muscles of the animal.
 Each myotome divides into an epaxial part (epimere), at the back, and a hypaxial part (hypomere) at the front.
 The myoblasts from the hypaxial division form the muscles of the thoracic and anterior abdominal walls.
 The epaxial muscle mass loses its segmental character to form the extensor muscles of the neck and trunk of mammals.

 In fishes, salamanders, caecilians, and reptiles, the body musculature remains segmented as in the embryo, though it often becomes folded and overlapping, with epaxial and hypaxial masses divided into several distinct muscle groups.

 Sclerotome

 The sclerotome (or cutis plate) forms the vertebrae and the rib cartilage and part of the occipital bone; the myotome forms the musculature of the back, the ribs and the limbs; the syndetome forms the tendons and the dermatome forms the skin on the back.
 In addition, the somites specify the migration paths of neural crest cells and the axons of spinal nerves.
 From their initial location within the somite, the sclerotome cells migrate medially towards the notochord.
 These cells meet the sclerotome cells from the other side to form the vertebral body.
 The lower half of one sclerotome fuses with the upper half of the adjacent one to form each vertebral body.
 From this vertebral body, sclerotome cells move dorsally and surround the developing spinal cord, forming the vertebral arch.
 Other cells move distally to the costal processes of thoracic vertebrae to form the ribs.

+Syndetome

+The syndetome has been recognised as the fourth somitic compartment.
+The syndetomes are precursors for the tendons and ligaments of the vertebrae.